Teaching & mentoring

 |

-I love to organize insect exhibitions in kindergartens.
-At their age, common social norms to fear insects are usually not well established.
+I love to organize insect exhibitions in kindergartens and schools.
+At a young age, common social norms to fear insects are usually not well established.
 I therefore hurry to give the scientific and exciting perspectives to insects and how much humans rely or are affected by them in many cases, with hope to win the children's attention.